Authentic Relationship Transforms Curriculum and Empowers Students

 “We kept hearing about the college’s relationship with Parihaka and the developing Parihaka Mai Ai Values which were being integrated across the curriculum.
 We could tell there was something really special going on.” – Amanda Dobson, Enviroschools Facilitator, Te Upoko o te Ika a Māui.

 Digging deeper, it was clear that the way Kāpiti College has incorporated the Parihaka Values into their wider curriculum provides a really strong foundation for creating the kind of healthy, peaceful, sustainable community we aspire to in Enviroschools – one that values whanaungatanga, nurturing authentic relationships.
-We wanted to be able to share this exemplary model of an integrated curriculum, developed from authentic relationships with Mana Whenua, with the wider Enviroschools network and we express our gratitude to the Kāpiti College students, staff, community and to the people of Parihaka for making this possible.
+We wanted to be able to share this exemplary model of an integrated curriculum at secondary level, developed from authentic relationships with Mana Whenua, with the wider Enviroschools network and we express our gratitude to the Kāpiti College students, staff, community and to the people of Parihaka for making this possible.

 “It’s not just about us.
 There are people who come before us and after us,” says Aaliyah, a year 13 student in 2019.

 The Parihaka Values adopted by Kāpiti College provide a basis for caring about one another and our earth and fit perfectly with the vision developed by the Enviroschools Eco Action group at the college: